JasonGoemaat/CheatEngineMonoHelper/docs/Releases/index.md

 * delete forms and unselect image on reload (mostly nicety for making changes during development of this)
 * fixed parameter detection of 'single' and 'double' for XMM registers
-* TODO: Figure out way to hook the right overloaded method
-    * Could be pretty short AA script looking for parameter signatures
-* TODO: Add static fields as option to search?
-    * Filter for 'Static Fields Only'? - works as default shows all classes/fields/methods
-    * Filter classes as classes that contain static fields (and/or methods?)
-    * Filter static methods too?
-How do static methods work?
-* TODO: DblClick on static field generates script with {$lua} code to find it and define?
-    * Alternate: LUA code to get base address for static class and define? - doesn't work with mono generate struct due to conflicting offsets, maybe CLASS_FIELD as define?
+* added filtering for field type in search window (Normal/Static/Const)
-* TODO: uncheck 'HideSelection' on forms so you can see the selected items  in listViews after they've lost focus
+* uncheck 'HideSelection' on forms so you can see the selected items  in listViews after they've lost focus

 * TODO: popup on method -> generate 'find pointer' script
     * Actually adds a new memrec to CE with a script doing my standard stuff to find the pointer
     * Method 'PlayerController:Update' will globalalloc 'pPlayerController_Update'